dbcli/pgcli/docs/pages/full_screen_apps.rst

         """
         event.cli.set_return_value(None)

-In this particular example we use `eager=True` to trigger the callback as soon as the shortcut `Ctrl-Q` is pressed.
-The callback is named `exit_` for clarity, but it could have been named ``_`` (underscore) as well, because the we won't refer to this name.
+In this particular example we use ``eager=True`` to trigger the callback as soon as the shortcut `Ctrl-Q` is pressed.
+The callback is named ``exit_`` for clarity, but it could have been named ``_`` (underscore) as well, because the we won't refer to this name.

 Creating a layout
 -----------------

+A `layout` is a composition of :class:`~prompt_toolkit.layout.containers.Container` and :class:`~prompt_toolkit.layout.controls.UIControl` that will describe the disposition of various element on the user screen.

+Various Layouts can refer to `Buffers` that have to be created and pass to the application separately.
+This allow an application to have its layout changed, without having to reconstruct buffers.
+You can imagine for example switching from an horizontal to a vertical split panel layout and vice versa,

 There are two types of classes that have to be combined to construct a layout: